 First Contact Resolution (FCR) measures your ability to resolve a customer’s issue the first time they get in touch thus, eliminating the need for a follow up.
 Many consider FCR to be one of the cornerstone metrics of contact center productivity as it helps assess agent performance and operational efficiency simultaneously.

 What is the difference between First Contact Resolution and First Call Resolution (FCR)?

-Determine your definition of first contact resolution
+Determine your definition of First Contact Resolution

 In the context of your business, decide what is the definition of FCR.
 Are you interested in measuring the total number of successfully resolved requests on the first inquiry divided by the total number of inquiries over a period of time or might it make more sense to measure the number of resolved issues on the first inquiry divided by the total number of first inquiries?
-This is the crucial first step because your definition will determine the data you need to capture to measure first contact resolution.
+This is a crucial first step because your definition will determine the data you need to capture to measure first contact resolution.

 Determine your definition of a successfully resolved issue